Radio and Video Production

-The Electronic Media Production emphasis is built to be as diverse as the field it is preparing students to enter.
-The field is changing quickly, and this major is intended to prepare students for a changing media landscape.
-Students in Electronic Media Production will graduate with 1) a solid foundation in writing; 2) strong critical and analytical thinking abilities; 3) understanding of foundational media practices; 4) a basis in media law and ethics.
+The Radio and Video Production emphases are designed to be as diverse as the field they are preparing students to enter.
+This field is changing quickly, and these areas are intended to prepare students for a changing media landscape.
+Students in these production areas will graduate with 1) a solid foundation in writing; 2) strong critical and analytical thinking abilities; 3) understanding of foundational media practices; 4) a basis in media law and ethics.

-This emphasis is split into two academic tracks: Video and Audio.
-After taking a core group of courses in electronic media production, students can choose a production track that best suits their needs and interests.
+After taking a core group of courses in the Communication Arts, students can choose the production track that best suits their needs and interests.

-The Video track of the Electronic Media Production emphasis gives students an opportunity to develop their skills in storytelling, producing, camera operation, editing, and special effects.
-A student in the Video track, in addition to learning the beginning levels of all electronic mediums, will participate in developed study and the creative use of video as a tool for mass communication.
-Classes will focus on video production for clients, TV, short films, and the Internet.
+The Video Production track gives students an opportunity to develop their skills in storytelling, producing, camera operation, editing, and special effects.
+A student in the Video Production track, in addition to learning the beginning levels of all electronic mediums, will participate in developed study and the creative use of video as a tool for mass communication.
+Classes will focus on video production for clients, television, short films, and the Internet.

-The Audio track of the Electronic Media Production emphasis gives students an opportunity to develop their skills in producing, sound recording, and editing and radio production.
-A student in the Audio track, in addition to learning beginning levels of all electronic mediums, will participate in developed study and the creative use of audio as a tool for mass communication.
+The Radio Production emphasis gives students an opportunity to develop their skills in producing, sound recording, and editing and radio production.
+A student in Radio Production, in addition to learning beginning levels of all electronic mediums, will participate in developed study and the creative use of audio as a tool for mass communication.
 Classes will focus on live sound reinforcement, music and vocal recording for clients, radio personality for broadcast, and audio content.

-The Communication Arts Electronic Media Production center is located on the second floor of the Jamison Mass Media building.
+The Communication Media Production center is located on the second floor of the Jamison Mass Media building.

 Our facilities include:

-There are many on-campus jobs for students in the electronic media production field.
+There are many on-campus jobs for students in the production field.
 A few of the more popular workstations are:

 The Mass Communications Department

 This department creates and produces video and audio projects for many of the departments and offices around campus.
-The Mass Communication department records campus events and musical ensembles, and produces instructional videos and entertaining commercials.
-Students in the Mass Communication department get first-hand practice at putting their education to work, while creating for themselves an invaluable resume of experience.
+The Mass Communications department workers record campus events and musical ensembles, and produce instructional videos and entertaining commercials.
+Students in the Mass Communications department get first-hand practice at putting their education to work, while creating for themselves an invaluable resume of experience.

 The Phoenix Yearbook

 In addition to a published yearbook each new year, the Phoenix employs students to create a video supplement for the bound book.
-Students in the video Phoenix write, develop, and produce content that will be enjoyed by students, staff and faculty.
-This highly creative workstation requires that students not only have great ideas, but develop the means to see them through to completion.
+Students in the video Phoenix write, develop, and produce content for enjoyment by students, staff and faculty.
+This creative workstation requires that students not only have great ideas, but develop the means to see them through to completion.

-The campus radio station, KCOZ, provides students with on opportunity to develop their skills as an on-air personality or behind the scenes in the exciting world of radio.
-With many opportunities, both on and off the mic, KCOZ is a great place to get real radio experience.
+The campus radio station, KCOZ, provides students with on opportunity to develop their skills as an on-air personality or behind the scenes in the world of radio.
+With many opportunities, both on and off the microphone, KCOZ is a great place to get real radio experience.